-NOTHING beats a catapult for accurately feeding your swim with a wide variety of baits – but it’s important to select the correct design for the job.
+NOTHING beats catapults for accurately feeding your swim with a wide variety of baits – but it’s important to select the correct design for the job.
 Here Angler's Mail guides you through the selection of the best catapults...

-Use a match catapult for firing out boilies at range and it will self-destruct.
-Fill a collapsible pouch with maggots for close range fishing and the grubs will fly off in all directions, scattering the feed and fish.
+Match catapults if used for firing out boilies at range will self-destruct.
+And if you fill a collapsible pouch with maggots for close range fishing and the grubs will fly off in all directions, scattering the feed and fish.